Click to chat with Brum Bot, our AI-powered virtual assistant. ×

 Horse riding and cycling

-The park has a series of bridleways which can be used by both horse riders and off-road cyclists.
+The park has a series of bridleways that both horse riders and off-road cyclists can use.

-Cycling is not permitted anywhere other than the bridleways within the park.
+Cycling is not allowed anywhere other than the bridleways within the park.

 Golf